lars-berger/graphy-ng/docs/docs/api-reference/graph-inputs-outputs.md

 ## Inputs

-Inputs that can be passed to the `lib-graph` component:
+Inputs that can be passed to the `graphy-ng` component:

 | Name                | Type                   | Default                        | Description                                                                                                                                                                      |
 | ------------------- | ---------------------- | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |